MicrosoftDocs/ATADocs/ATADocs/DeployUse/setting-syslog-email-server-settings.md

 ---
 # required metadata

-title: Setting ATA Notifications | Microsoft ATA
+title: Setting ATA email settings | Microsoft ATA
 description: Describes how to have ATA notify you (by email or by ATA event forwarding) when it detects suspicious activities
 keywords:
 author: rkarlin